geoffreyangus/cs106r/notes.md

 ## What is a Computer and what is Computer Programming?
 Computers come in many forms.
 If you're reading these notes on a laptop, you are, of course, using a computer.
 If you're reading on a smartphone, you are using a computer as well.
 Computers can be large and powerful, like [IBM's Summit supercomputer](https://techcrunch.com/2018/06/08/ibms-new-summit-supercomputer-for-the-doe-delivers-200-petaflops/), or very small and specialized, like the computer in a [pacemaker](https://www.nhlbi.nih.gov/node/3465).
 Computers can be old: [Ada Lovelace](https://www.nytimes.com/interactive/2018/obituaries/overlooked-ada-lovelace.html) was the first to program a computer – she did so in 1837.
 Computers show up in places you might not expect them: microwave ovens, digital watches, traffic lights, microscopes, and MRI machines all have computers embedded inside them.
 So what ties all of these machines together?
 What makes them **computers**?

-Computers are **programmable** machines – without changing their physical design, they can perform new tasks by following written instructions.
+Computers are **programmable** machines – without changing their physical design, they can perform new tasks by following a set of written instructions.
 A **computer program** is a set of instructions for a computer.
 Computers consist of a few basic physical components that allow them to do four simple things:
-1. Accept information as input
+1. _Accept information as input_

    We input information into our computers through our keyboard.
 We can also input information with a camera or microphone.
-With an internet connection, a computer can receive input from other computers.
+With an internet connection, a computer can receive information from other computers.
+Computers also receive input from permanent storage devices like hard drives and

-2. Store information (in memory)

-3. Process information (
+2. _Store information_

+   A computer can hold information in temporary memory for later access.
+A computer's temporary memory is distinct from its permanent storage (i.e. hard drive, USB drive).
+When the computer is turned off, this memory dissapears, but it can be accessed much more rapidly than the information stored in a hard drive or USB drive.

+3. _Process information_

 4. Output information
    A computer shows us information through the computer screen or speakers.
 Computers also output information to other computers via the internet.